Philosophy has funding opportunities for Graduate Assistantships that involve either teaching or research.

-If you are a new applicant and wish to be considered for a Graduate Assistantship beginning in Fall 2021, please, in addition to completing your application to our program through EMU’s Graduate School, send the following two documents directly to the Graduate Coordinator, Dr. Kate Mehuron, by February 15, 2021:
+If you are a new applicant and wish to be considered for a Graduate Assistantship beginning in the upcoming Fall semester, please, in addition to completing your application to our program through EMU’s Graduate School, send the following two documents directly to the Graduate Coordinator, Dr. Kate Mehuron, by February 15:

 - A Writing Sample (10-20 pages)

 This document should demonstrate your capacities as a writer, a researcher, and a thinker.
 Normally, the writing sample would be a paper you wrote for an advanced undergraduate course in Philosophy, but it need not be: it could be a paper from an advanced university course in another discipline, or it could be a non-academic piece of writing that you believe conveys your capacities as a writer.

 - A Letter of Application for Funding (maximum 250 words)

 In this Letter of Application, please discuss your preparedness to assume the position of a Research Assistant, along with any other considerations that you think might be relevant for our decision (including financial need).